 (c) Every 3 years, completing the Department of Labor’s advanced injury compensation specialist training, attending the Federal Workers’ Compensation Conference or comparable conference, or repeating the basic injury compensation training;

-(3) When notified that someone has filed a claim, following up with the employee and his/her supervisor, offering technical advice and assistance, and ensuring that the employee and the supervisor complete his/her sections of the claim so that OWCP will receive the completed form within 14 calendar days;
+(3) When notified that someone has filed a claim, following up with the employee and their supervisor, offering technical advice and assistance, and ensuring that the employee and the supervisor complete their sections of the claim so that OWCP will receive the completed form within 14 calendar days;

 (4) Generating a claimant profile in SMIS for people who are not paid through the Federal Personnel Payroll System, such as volunteers;

-(5) Ensuring the employee understands that it is his/her burden of proof and responsibility to provide substantive medical evidence and other information throughout the lifetime of the case;
+(5) Ensuring the employee understands that it is the employee’s burden of proof and responsibility to provide substantive medical evidence and other information throughout the lifetime of the case;

 (7) Ensuring that the employee, supervisor, and timekeeper are aware of the need to stop and amend COP usage when cases are denied;